It is something we all want.

 Your post might only be visible to visitor A if you and Visitor A has many common connections – and if, only if the common connections shares, comments and or likes/pluses your post.

 Yes, there are also social media sites that are geared towards bringing new visitors – such as StumbleUpon and Pinterest – The only problem is that visitors from these sites are usually not loyal, they don't stick around (high bounce rate and low visitor length).
 If you want more visits, then sites such as StumbleUpon and Pinterest might sound attractive to you 😀

 Conclusion: Social media sites as a traffic source isn't a good idea, but then again, it depends upon the situation.
 If you get lot of retweets/shares/comments on a specific tweets or status you posted (And if your potential visitor and you have a lot of common connections), then you are definitely going to get more traffic – new visitors – out of it.

 The best way to get more traffic and followers via Social media is to participate on blog chats, blog groups and blog pages.
 For instance:

-In LinkedIn, we have the Blogengage LinkedIn group (started a few days back).
+In LinkedIn, we have the Blog Engage LinkedIn group.
 In the LinkedIn group, Bloggers share our opinion and experience on weekly discussions, polls and other discussions posted by members.
 I encourage you to join the group.